whelew/P-Five-Mildew/README.md

 ## Dashboard Design

+### Project Summary

+This provides an overview of the project to the client, acknowledging the business case requirements, the main cause for the business case and the goals of the client.

+### Project Hypothesis

+This provides the client with a general hypothesis, a null hypothesis and a alternative hypothesis.
+The final model performance is presented as evidence in favour of the alternative hypothesis and not in favour of the null hypothesis.

+### Leaf Visualisation

+This section provides the client with:
+- Insight into image variability within individual classes.
+(Healthy and Powdery Mildew)
+- Insight into image standard deviation between classes.
+(Healthy against Powder Mildew)
+- It also provides an image montage of both healthy leaves and leaves infected with powdery mildew.

+### ML Performance Metrics

+### Powdery Mildew Detector

 - List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items, that your dashboard library supports.
 - Finally, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project, you were confident you would use a given plot to display an insight, but later, you chose another plot type).